waddella/tclImageScale/README.md

 error.

-This extension should allow one to scale tcl images with C (fast) and packed with [TEA](http://wiki.tcl.tk/327) so that it compiles easily under Windows, OS X, and Linux.
+This extension should allow one to scale tcl images with C (fast) and packaged with [TEA](http://wiki.tcl.tk/327) so that it compiles easily under Windows, OS X, and Linux.

 The image scaling code is taken from tcl.tk wiki: